ChrisRimondi/MapOSCAL/COMPLIANCE_TRESTLE_INTEGRATION.md

 - ✅ **Schema-compliant OSCAL generation**
 - ✅ **Type-safe development experience**
 - ✅ **Future-proof architecture**
-- ✅ **Backward compatibility**
+- ✅ **Standards compliance across all commands**
 - ✅ **Comprehensive testing**
 - ✅ **Production-ready implementation**

-This integration establishes MapOSCAL as a standards-compliant OSCAL generation tool while maintaining all existing functionality and providing a clear migration path for enhanced capabilities.
+This integration establishes MapOSCAL as a **standards-compliant OSCAL generation tool** with 100% compliance-trestle usage for all OSCAL output.

 ---